spiritphyz/AWS-Serverless-Guides/guides/Setting-Up-S3-for-Domain-Redirects.md

   * Load balancing options to redirect traffic from subdomains.
 The "CNAME and A Name" combination records are tied to a raw IP address that can't be load balanced.

 ## Avoid duplicate content
-We will use the full domain `www.example.com` for the base bucket and create a second bucket to redirect the apex domain to the full domain.
+We will use the full domain `www.example.com` for the core bucket and create a second bucket to redirect the apex domain to the full domain.
 This configuration avoids content duplication, which lowers ranking scores on search engines.

 ---

-# Set up the base bucket for hosting website content
+# Set up the core bucket for hosting website content
 Replace `example.com` below with the domain of your website.

 **Create a new bucket**